 7 June marks one year since my first post on the site.
 And what a year it’s been!
 I want to say thank you to everyone who has commented on, shared, or subscribed to the site.
 What started as a vague idea last summer has since grown into something that brings me much joy.
 I … Continue reading Happy birthday, Scroll for Initiative!

-Two weeks ago, u/LibraryLass posted the Average Fantasy Bestiary on the r/rpg subreddit.
+Part 2 link: here Two weeks ago, u/LibraryLass posted the Average Fantasy Bestiary on the r/rpg subreddit.
 It’s a fantastic resource: a survey of 50 well known fantasy RPGs, with popular fantasy monsters listed based on ubiquity.
 Do have a look.
-This got me thinking: could we use the Average Fantasy Bestiary to generate a shopping list for starting … Continue reading Your first 100 miniatures: how to build up a collection (Part 1)
+This got me thinking: could we use the Average Fantasy Bestiary to generate a … Continue reading Your first 100 miniatures: how to build up a collection (Part 1)

 This post is the second in a series in which I go back through D&D lore and show you how you could adapt some of the ‘forgotten dragons’ for 5th edition.
 Last month I focused on the lost chromatics: brown, purple, grey, orange, pink, and yellow dragons.
 Today I am going to look at the … Continue reading Forgotten dragons, part two: metallics

 The 5th edition Monster Manual has ten true dragons: five chromatics and five metallic.
 True dragons become more powerful as they get older.
 There are also ‘lesser dragons’, like faerie dragons, pseudodragons, and wyverns, but that’s a whole other topic.
 How much do you know about the other true dragons?
 In this series, I’m going … Continue reading Forgotten dragons, part one: chromatics